7 Essentials of a Winning Campaign Fundraising Letter

 Yes, this can be difficult with a mass mailing, but the more personal the letter can be the better chance you have at getting a response.

-In today’s world of social media scrolling, breaking news, and headlines it’s important to capture the reader’s attention and quick.
+In today’s world of social media scrolling, breaking news, and headlines it’s important to capture the voter’s attention and quick.

-Whether it’s your logo, a quote from a supporter, or something at the top that grabs the reader’s attention, you increase your chances of the donor actually reading the letter!
+Whether it’s your logo, a quote from a supporter, or something at the top of the letterhead that grabs the reader’s attention, you increase your chances of the donor actually reading the letter!

 Many “experts” will suggest the longer the letter is, the more money you will receive.

-In my experience, keep direct fundraising letters to no more than 2 pages, printed front to back.
+They clearly have the data to back it up, but you should do your best to keep your direct fundraising letters to no more than 2 pages, printed front to back.

 You will need to determine what message you want to convey to your potential donors.

-Your appeal should always include why you need their support, how you plan to use their donation, and why you are the candidate who will win.
+Your appeal should always include why you need their support, how your campaign plans to use their donation, and why you are the candidate who will win.

-Example: “Dear Friend.
-You have supported me previously and I am grateful for your help.
+Example: “Dear Brian, You have supported me previously and I am grateful for your help.
 However, my opponent just went on the air attacking me personally and I must respond immediately.”

 Use the 7 Key Elements of a Winning Political Campaign Message and include that in your fundraising letter.